Interest in topical finasteride is on the rise. Curious? Here’s what you need to know.

 The upside of topical finasteride

 If there’s a universal truth about medications and treatments that really do work, it’s this – for every positive change a medication makes, chances are good there’s a cost involved.
-That cost comes in the form of potential side effects
+That cost comes in the form of potential side effects.

 Retin-A, minoxidil, finasteride, hydroquinone – all of these are treatments that successfully work to alleviate a condition, and each one has the potential for significant side effects.
 That doesn’t make a drug good or bad, it’s a universal truth of physics, biology, and chemistry – everything comes with a cost.